Recommended dog aggression books, tools and resources

 Teaching Your Dog to “Drop”

-Teaching your dog how to drop things is a far better and safer option that trying to force your dog to open his or her mouth. ย The video nicely breaks down a positive way to teach this.
+Teaching your dog how to drop things is a far better and safer option than trying to force your dog to open his or her mouth.
+The video nicely breaks down a positive way to teach this.

 Settle on a mat